 Bringing candles on a plane is not something I had ever considered.
 After all, you don’t generally get too many power outages when you are flying!
-I jest of course but it seems many people do want to bring candles with them anyway.
+I jest of course but it seems many people do want to bring candles on a plane with them anyway.

 People often buy candles when on vacation to take home as gifts for friends and relatives or are traveling to friends or relatives for Christmas so want to take a special candle for the table with them.